Kinetic closure of turbulence: Abstract

 \section{Abstract}

-This letter presents a kinetic closure of the filtered Boltzmann--BGK equation, paving the way towards an alternative description of turbulence.
-The closure naturally incorporates the turbulent subfilter stress tensor without the need for explicit modeling, unlike in Navier--Stokes models.
+This letter presents a kinetic closure of the filtered Boltzmann--BGK equation, paving the way toward an alternative description of turbulence.
+The closure retains the turbulent subfilter stress tensor without a separate Smagorinsky-type ansatz for its structure, unlike classical filtered Navier--Stokes closures.
 In contrast, it accounts for the subfilter turbulent diffusion in the nonconserved moments by generalizing the BGK collision operator.
-The model requires neither scale separation nor a Smagorinsky-type ansatz for the subfilter stress tensor.
-The Chapman--Enskog analysis shows that its hydrodynamic limit converges exactly to the filtered Navier--Stokes equations, with velocity gradients isolating subfilter contributions.
-Validations through lattice Boltzmann simulations of the Taylor--Green vortex and the turbulent mixing layer demonstrate improved stability and reduced dissipation, benchmarked against the Smagorinsky model.
+The model does not require scale separation between resolved and unresolved scales.
+The Chapman--Enskog analysis shows how its hydrodynamic limit can converge to the filtered Navier--Stokes equations, with velocity gradients isolating subfilter contributions.
+Numerical tests on the Taylor--Green vortex and the turbulent mixing layer show improved stability and reduced dissipation in the reported cases, benchmarked against the Smagorinsky model.

 {\mathcal{F}}